ReuBar/EncodingTest/Readme.md

 This solves Exercise 3 for the Core Engineers.

+Considering how simple the solution is, it was decided to keep it simple, without abusing design patterns or over-architecting or over-engineering the solution.
+For this reason the main methods are in a simple Class Library, which are then called from a simple Console Application.

-It is made up of three Projects within the solution, all using .Net Framework 4.7.2
+The solution is made up of three Projects, all using .Net Framework 4.7.2

 	Blake2bHasher is a Windows Console application which is meant to be a standalone application to run the Implementation.
 	It contains a config file which contains two tags.
 These can be modified to deal with different inputs.